 Stock exchanges exist for companies to raise money by allowing the public to participate through shares trading.

 When you distill the process down to the core, think of the bourse as your local store.
 You buy 20% of the equity and the store owner will take that money probably to open up a new store.
 For each one dollar profit, you get two cents.
 But what were stock exchanges invented in the first place?
-What did the founders had in mind?
+What did the founders have in mind?

-The whole problem started with William Duer, who speculated on the market and hedged the money that he borrowed from everybody else, refused to pay his obligations.
+The whole problem started with William Duer, who speculated on the market and hedged the money that he borrowed from everybody else, refusing to pay his obligations.
 Understandably, because people think that loan repayment could not be guaranteed then it was better that they hold on to their cash.

 The stock exchange was actually very exclusive, unlike the stock exchanges of today.
 Brokers and bankers lent each other money and the club was a sort of guarantor that the money will be paid back.
 They can secure a loan outside of the club but they have to get priority to the other signees.
 It`s exactly like a “scratch-your-back, scratch-my-back” kind of deal.